 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.

 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and the absence of flooring or crawl boards.
+Full and safe access was not available to the roof void area due to the presence of stored items.